 Are you looking to crate train your new pet?
 Has it been recommended by your shelter or veterinarian?

-It’s important to find the best dog crate that matches your needs as well as the needs of your new companion.
+It’s important to find a good dog crate that matches your needs as well as the needs of your furry friend.

 To help you decide we have researched the top dog crates and kennels so you don’t have to.
 Let’s get started!